-- High school diploma, certificate, or record of examinations - Transcript of courses, or subjects and grades - SAT Reasoning Test or ACT with Writing Test (writing test optional) - TOEFL (if English is not the applicant's first language) or the International English Language Testing System (IELTS) - Letter of Recommendation - International student certification of finances - All international students should enter at the beginning of the academic year in the Fall Term.
+- Bryn Athyn Application of the Common Application - High school diploma, certificate, or record of examinations - Transcript of courses, or subjects and grades - SAT Reasoning Test or ACT (these test scores are optional for 2021-22 applications) - TOEFL (if English is not the applicant's first language) or the International English Language Testing System (IELTS) - Letter of Recommendation - Written essay

+- International student certification of finances - Bank letter certifying proof of funds - All international students should enter at the beginning of the academic year in the Fall Term.
 Exceptions may be made for applicants who are native English speakers.